steffenbusch/caddy-jwt-issuer/README.md

 ### Configuration Options

 - `sign_key`: The base64-encoded secret key used to sign the JWTs.
+  - *Usage Tip*: To create a secure base64-encoded sign key, you can use the command `openssl rand -base64 32`.
+This command generates a random 32-byte key and encodes it in base64 format.
+  - *Placeholder Support*: You can also use a placeholder to reference a file containing the key, such as `{file./path/to/jwt-secret.txt}`.
+The file's content will be read and used as the signing key.
 - `user_db_path`: The path to the user database JSON file containing username, password, audience information, and optional deviating token lifetime.
 See the [example](#sample-usersjson) at the end of this README.
 - `token_issuer`: The issuer name to be included in the JWTs.
 - `default_token_lifetime`: The lifetime of the issued JWTs (e.g., "1h" for 1 hour).
 If not configured, the default value is 15 minutes.